uwerat/qskinny/README.md

 qt-qmake qtbase5-dev qtbase5-private-dev qtdeclarative5-dev
 qtdeclarative5-private-dev libqt5svg5-dev`.

+> Optional: When enabling the `hunspell` feature the following package needs to be installed: `libhunspell-dev`

+> Optional: When enabling the `pinyin` feature the following package needs to be installed: `libimepinyin-dev`

 If you want to know more about QSkinny - or even like to give it a specific direction - please contact support@qskinny.org.